leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is cataract present from birth?

 ## intent: cataract-symptoms_signs-cornearefractive
-- What are the symptoms of Cataracts?
+- What are the symptoms of cataracts?
 - Will I go blind from cataract
-- Cataract will become blind?
+- cataract will become blind?
 - Can I become blind from cataract
 - How to know if I have cataract
-- How do patients with Cataracts present?
+- How do patients with cataracts present?
-- How will I know if I have a Cataract?
+- How will I know if I have a cataract?
-- Which symptoms are linked to Cataracts?
+- Which symptoms are linked to cataracts?
-- What symptoms do patients with Cataracts have?
+- What symptoms do patients with cataracts have?
-- Why should I care if I have a Cataract?
+- Why should I care if I have a cataract?
-- How would I know if I have Cataracts?
+- How would I know if I have cataracts?
-- How will Cataracts affect me?
+- How will cataracts affect me?
-- What does a Cataract lead to?
+- What does a cataract lead to?
-- What problems does a Cataract cause?
+- What problems does a cataract cause?
 - Do cataracts cause blurred vision?
 - Do cataracts cause halos?
 - Do cataracts cause glares?
-- What will happen if I have a Cataract?
+- What will happen if I have a cataract?

 ## intent: cataract-signs_doctorsexaminationfindings_investigations-cornearefractive
-- How is Cataract diagnosed?
+- How is cataract diagnosed?
-- How would the doctor confirm a Cataract?
+- How would the doctor confirm a cataract?
-- How would I know if I have a Cataract?
+- How would I know if I have a cataract?
-- What will the doctor do to confirm I have Cataract?
+- What will the doctor do to confirm I have cataract?
-- What test will the Ophthalmologist use to check if I have a Cataract?
+- What test will the Ophthalmologist use to check if I have a cataract?
-- Is there any test for Cataracts?
+- Is there any test for cataracts?
-- How do I test for Cataracts?
+- How do I test for cataracts?
-- How does the Ophthalmologist know if I have Cataract?
+- How does the Ophthalmologist know if I have cataract?
-- How can I find out if I have Cataract?
+- How can I find out if I have cataract?
-- Is there a way to check if I have Cataract?
+- Is there a way to check if I have cataract?
-- What can I do to check whether I have Cataract?
+- What can I do to check whether I have cataract?
 - Is eye imaging needed for cataract?
 - Are blood tests needed for cataract?
 - Are invasive tests needed for cataract?

 ## intent: cataract-treatment_general-cornearefractive
-- What is the treatment for Cataracts?
+- What is the treatment for cataracts?
 - How is cataract monitored
 - What should I do if I have cataract
 - Any [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} to dissolve cataracts
 - Do I need cataract op
 - how to treat cloudy lens
-- How can I treat Cataracts?
+- How can I treat cataracts?
-- Is there any way to get rid of Cataracts?
+- Is there any way to get rid of cataracts?
-- How will the doctor solve my Cataracts?
+- How will the doctor solve my cataracts?
-- My eyes have Cataracts, what can I do about this?
+- My eyes have cataracts, what can I do about this?
-- What should I do to reduce my Cataracts?
+- What should I do to reduce my cataracts?
-- What can I do to resolve Cataracts?
+- What can I do to resolve cataracts?
-- How do I cure Cataract?
+- How do I cure cataract?
-- How are Cataracts treated?
+- How are cataracts treated?
 - Can a cataract be removed?
 - How is cataract treated?
 - How to heal cataract?
 - How to prevent cataract?
-- Will the doctor operate on my Cataract?
+- Will the doctor operate on my cataract?

 ## intent: cataract-treatment_conservative-cornearefractive
-- What are the lifestyle measures for treating Cataract?
+- What are the lifestyle measures for treating cataract?
 - Can I stop cataract from getting worse
-- What are the non-medical and non-surgical treatments for Cataracts?
+- What are the non-medical and non-surgical treatments for cataracts?
-- How can I improve my Cataracts without seeing a doctor?
+- How can I improve my cataracts without seeing a doctor?
-- Is it possible to treat Cataract without seeing a doctor?
+- Is it possible to treat cataract without seeing a doctor?
-- Any way I can reduce Cataracts without medications or surgery?
+- Any way I can reduce cataracts without medications or surgery?
-- Can Cataracts be treated without using medications and surgery?
+- Can cataracts be treated without using medications and surgery?
-- Can I fix Cataract without going for surgery?
+- Can I fix cataract without going for surgery?
-- I do not want to take medications or have surgery, what can I do about my Cataract?
+- I do not want to take medications or have surgery, what can I do about my cataract?
-- How can I resolve Cataracts without medication or surgery?
+- How can I resolve cataracts without medication or surgery?
-- Is there any changes I can make to my life to improve Cataracts?
+- Is there any changes I can make to my life to improve cataracts?
-- What steps can I take to improve Cataracts?
+- What steps can I take to improve cataracts?

 ## intent: cataract-treatment_conservative-cornearefractive_113
-- What are the medical treatments for Cataracts?
+- What are the medical treatments for cataracts?
 - Can glasses help if I have cataract
-- What are the non-surgical treatments for Cataracts?
+- What are the non-surgical treatments for cataracts?
-- Are there medications that are useful for Cataracts?
+- Are there medications that are useful for cataracts?
-- What medications can improve Cataracts?
+- What medications can improve cataracts?
-- Are there eye drops for Cataracts?
+- Are there eye drops for cataracts?
-- Can eye drops be used to treat Cataract?
+- Can eye drops be used to treat cataract?
-- How can I improve my Cataract without surgery?
+- How can I improve my cataract without surgery?
 - Are there eye drops to heal cataract?
-- Is it possible to treat Cataracts with eye drops?
+- Is it possible to treat cataracts with eye drops?
-- Is there any medication that can get rid of Cataracts?
+- Is there any medication that can get rid of cataracts?
-- Can I take medications for Cataracts?
+- Can I take medications for cataracts?

 ## intent: cataract-treatment_surgical-cornearefractive
-- What are the surgical treatments for Cataract?
+- What are the surgical treatments for cataract?
 - Can you take out cataract
 - How does the doctor take out my cataract
 - Can I be asleep during cataract operation